 In Walterboro these areas will be the most appropriate locations for a full range of land uses of a more urban character, including a wide range of commercial, residential, and business activities that may not be appropriate for downtown because of size, scale or type.
-They should have good transportation access to major roads in the City and an internal transportation system that reflects the existing City pattern and includes bicycle and pedestrian circulation, as well as adequate parking and access for future public transit services.
-They will be served by existing municipal water and sewer systems, or 2030 Walterboro Comprehensive Plan be located where existing services can be most economically extended to support new development.
+They should have good transportation access to major roads in the City and an internal transportation system that reflects the existing City pattern and includes bicycle Walterboro Comprehensive Plan 54 March 2010 and pedestrian circulation, as well as adequate parking and access for future public transit services.
+They are or will be served by existing municipal water and sewer systems, or are located where existing services can be most economically extended to support new development.